SAKryukov/dotnet-solution-structure/articles/article0.md

 ### Limitations

 At this moment, I can see only one limitation.
 What if the order of parameters in the string should be different in different cultures?
 With the current `StringFormat` design, it is impossible, so every translation of the originally developed format string should somehow follow the original order of the parameters.
 My experience dealing with typologically extremely different languages shows that it is always possible, albeit not always easy.
 If someone has a better idea and can share it, I would greatly appreciate it.

+### Summary on String Interpolation

+Essentially, dynamic string interpolation is just a usage sugar over old good `string.Format`.
+With `StringFormat`, the substitution of parameters remains positional, but it is closer to the positional arguments of a function.

+Nevertheless, when the globalization requirements present additional hassles of dealing with XAML, the sugar feels sweet enough.
+In contrast to `string.Format`, we still can see the formal parameter names and use the hints shown by the debugger.
+The notation used in the format string entered in XAML is the same as $-notation, and is even better, because the parameter names don't need to be valid identifiers and can contain detailed descriptions of each parameter, including its type.

 ## Solution Structure Preview